Inversnaid: Inversnaid Hotel

 The Inversnaid Hotel is situated on the banks of Loch Lomond, next to Arklet Falls and on the West Highland Way.
 The hotel was built in 1790 for the Duke of Montrose as a hunting lodge.

 The hotel offers food & drinks to hikers on the West Highland Way in a separate extension to the building.
-The hotel has had many distinguished guests including Queen Victoria.
+It offers chartered tours of the area.
+The hotel has had many distinguished guests including authors William Wordsworth and Sir Walter Scott, Queen Victoria, and later American writer Nathaniel Hawthorne and English poet Gerard Manley Hopkins.